remote-rights/remote-rights.github.io/index.md

 How to use this toolkit:

 There is something I want to change...
 In every place, there are people who can help you make change.
-Go to People & Places to learn about leaders and allies in different environments.
+Go to <a href="/#people-places">People & Places</a> to learn about leaders and allies in different environments.

 If there is something i want to change, what can i do?
 How do you change something that's not fair?
-Go to  Take Action to learn what to do first, and to get ideas about how to build an action plan that works for you!
+Go to <a href="/#strategy">Take Action</a> to learn what to do first, and to get ideas about how to build an action plan that works for you!

 Feature Stories